-- Pre & post media - Program Totals report from OPO Database
+- 1. Pre & post media. - 2.
+Program Totals report from OPO Database.

 Additional quarterly performance measures, narrative reports, and financial reports should be submitted as directed in IntelliGrants.
 To validate requests for reimbursement, supporting documents must be included for the reported expenses, to demonstrate "proof of payment" and the details of the expense.
-Details of the expense to include "proof of payment" may consist of but is not limited to the following items:

-- Officer Activity Sheets (officer signature and authoritative signature)

-- Employee paystubs

-- Sheriff/Chief letter

-- Personnel Details Report from OPO Database
+FISCAL REPORT REQUIRED ELEMENTS

+- 1. Officer Activity Sheets (officer signature and second approving signature). - Bus Number and Route Times must be listed on each OAS in the Significant Events Box. - 2.
+Employee paystubs. - 3.
+Sheriff/Chief letter. - 4.
+Personnel Details Report from OPO Database.
-- Admin log (if applicable)

-- Note: Coordinators for admin time must sign an admin log along with an authoritative concurring signature
+- 5. Admin log (if applicable). - Note: Coordinators for admin time must complete ADMIN time on an ADMIN Log and receive a second approving signature to be accepted for payment.

-Monitoring
+MONITORING

 All grant awards will be monitored by a program manager and/or Law Enforcement Liaison (LEL) using a combination of desk reviews and site visits.
-Agencies using eCWS to record officer activity will be minimally audited at 10%, agencies using paper methods will minimally be audited at 25% of all Officer Activity Sheets.
 Additionally, the program manager will review all submitted reports for timeliness and accuracy.
 Delinquencies and report contents will be addressed as needed.